 History of the Boca Raton Cemetery

+In the 1960s and 1970s, Boca Raton slowly became a popular resort town and many visitors returned to call Boca Raton their home.
+In the 1980s, the growth of Boca Raton and south Palm Beach County was phenomenal.
 At this time, extra land for burials was purchased and the first of many mausoleum buildings was erected.
-Presently the Cemetery consists of fifteen acres of developed land, five and a half acres of land for future Cemetery expansion, three and a half acres that have been set aside for 27 mausoleum buildings, and expansion area for a total of 32 Buildings of crypts, niches, columbaria, and sarcophagi.
+Presently the cemetery consists of fifteen acres of developed land, five and a half acres of land for future cemetery expansion, three and a half acres that have been set aside for 27 mausoleum buildings, and expansion area for a total of 32 buildings of crypts, niches, columbaria, and sarcophagi.

-Today you will find that the Cemetery is no longer on the outskirts of town.
+Today you will find that the cemetery is no longer on the outskirts of town.
 Boca has grown in every direction and now surrounds us at our location on 451 SW 4th Avenue.
-Like the City itself, the park-like nature of the cemetery offers many residents a place to stop and relax and reflect.
+Like the city itself, the park-like nature of the cemetery offers many residents a place to stop and relax and reflect.

 We offer all residents of Boca Raton the opportunity to purchase burial rights and perpetual care for their loved ones.
 For those city residents that prefer mausoleum entombment and for those that live outside the corporate city limits, we offer a wide variety of crypts and niches that include indoor and outdoor locations with several chapel areas to hold services or just relax.
 Feel free to visit a part of Boca Raton’s history.